fionahiiwx/fionahiiwx/README.md

 # Welcome To My GitHub!

-I am in my final year of my university degree in data science and genetics.
-Just someone who really loves arts and then discovered the art of programming.
+Just someone who really loves arts & crafts and then discovered the art of programming.
 All these repositories are either from university, youtube, websites or teachers.
 I started off with learning Python which then expanded to R before heading to uni.
 In uni, I got to expand more knowledge towards SQL, HTML, Javascript, statistics and many more.
-In the meantime, I am also self-discovering game development like using pygame.
 I am still discovering the many paths that I can take in the future, so right now, I shall just let my curious mind soar freely to discover many more wonderful things.
 As you can probably see from my repo, it is somewhat of a mess right now but it does somewhat reflect on how I am, always curious to learn all kinds of things.
 May the future me fill up this repo with many more wonderful ones, maybe even some projects that I will be satisfied with.

 ## Learning/Polishing